-Sen. Kennedy predicts 'tough confirmation' for Biden's HHS pick
+Sen. Kennedy predicts 'tough time with confirmation' for Biden HHS pick Becerra

-The Louisiana senator slams Xavier Becerra's stance on abortion and lack of health care training

-President-elect Joe Biden's pick for health and human services secretary, Xavier Becerra, doesn't make sense to Sen. John Kennedy, R-La.
+President-elect Joe Biden's nomination of California Attorney General Xavier Becerra to be the next health and human services secretary doesn't make sense to Sen. John Kennedy, R-La.

-"Other than the fact that Mr. Becerra has no health care training, other than the fact that based on his behavior, he celebrates abortion, other than the fact than the fact he wants to take away on-the-job employer-provided health insurance of about 190 million Americans, I guess he’s fine," Kennedy told "Fox & Friends" Tuesday.
+"Other than the fact that Mr. Becerra has no health care training, other than the fact that -- based on his behavior -- he celebrates abortion, other than the fact he wants to take away on-the-job, employer-provided health insurance of about 190 million Americans, I guess he’s fine," Kennedy told "Fox & Friends" Tuesday.

 BIDEN'S HHS PICK BECERRA SUED THE TRUMP ADMIN MORE THAN 100 TIMES AS CALIFORNIA AG: HERE ARE SOME OF HIS CASES

-"I’m obviously being facetious," the Republican senator explained.
+"I’m obviously being facetious," the Republican senator emphasized.

 "I think he’s going to have a tough time with confirmation," Kennedy said.
 "I don’t understand this pick by Mr. Biden."

-Sen. Tom Cotton, R-Ark., said he would not vote to confirm Becerra, and anti-abortion group Susan B. Anthony List urged other Republican senators to "stop this unacceptable nomination from going forward."
+Sen. Tom Cotton, R-Ark., stated Monday he would not vote to confirm Becerra, and anti-abortion group Susan B. Anthony List urged other Republican senators to "stop this unacceptable nomination from going forward."

 "Xavier Becerra spent his career attacking pro-life Americans and tried to force crisis pregnancy centers to advertise abortions," Cotton wrote on Twitter.
 "He's been a disaster in California and he is unqualified to lead HHS.
 I’ll be voting no, and Becerra should be rejected by the Senate."